 God’s Word can reveal the truth about Shavuot and the relationship it has to Pentecost while affirming the relevance that Shavuot has in your life today.

 The word Shavuot literally means weeks.
-It is named for the 7-week (50 day) time period or counting of the Omer that occurred between Passover and Shavuot.
-For centuries, Shavuot has been recognized as the giving of divine knowledge from the LORD.
+It is named for the 7-week (50 days) time period or Counting of the Omer that occurred between Passover and Shavuot.
+For centuries, Shavuot has been recognized as the giving of divine knowledge from the Lord.

 The story in Exodus goes on to share the events that happened as the rescued Israelites gathered at Mount Sinai and what they experienced.

-Finally, the story concludes with Yahweh delivering the Ten Commandments—divine knowledge that is relevant even today.
+Finally, the story concludes with God delivering the Ten Commandments—divine knowledge relevant even today.

 Pentecost is named after the Greek word pentekoste, meaning fiftieth.
 It was the ancient Greek term for Shavuot.